-Stop by on Sundays from 10 a.m. to 2 p.m., and you’ll find everything from a little bit of everything, including live music, fresh produce, and a strong foodie vibe.
-Plus, the market is a great place to learn about all of the city’s diverse cultures.
+Stop by on Sundays from 10 a.m. to 2 p.m., and you’ll find a little bit of everything.
+Plus, the market is a great place to learn about city’s diversity.

 Alemany Farmers Market

-The Alemany Farmers Market is one of the best in San Francisco, featuring everything from produce to flowers, food, and art.
+The Alemany Farmers Market is one of the best markets in San Francisco, featuring everything from produce to flowers, food and art.
 The market also offers a variety of activities like cooking demonstrations and workshops.
-California’s agricultural bounty is displayed at this popular market, where you’ll find local honey, cheese, meats, and more.
-Alemany is an open display of community and cultural diversity, with so many vibrant backgrounds and influences on display.
+California’s agricultural bounty is displayed all over: here you’ll find local honey, cheese, meats and more.
+Alemany is an open-air show of community and cultural diversity, with so many vibrant backgrounds and influences which might truly inspire you.

 Hayes Valley Farmers Market

-Hayes Valley is a popular neighborhood in the city, with restaurants and shops galore.
-Hayes Valley Farmers Market is the epicenter of all things San Franciscan, with various food, art, and music on display.
-Local farmers, many of who work out of their homes, sell everything from fresh produce and meats to flowers and artisanal foods.
+Here we are getting into a popular neighborhood of the city, with restaurants and shops all over.
+Hayes Valley Farmers Market is the epicenter of all the things we might call San Franciscans, with various food, art, and music on display.
+Local farmers, many of who work right outside of their homes, sell everything from fresh produce and meats to flowers and artisanal foods.

 Kezar Farmers Market

-Kezar Farmers Market is one of the most-visited markets in the city, with plenty of great products and even better food.
-You’ll find everything from fresh produce to flowers, specialty goods, food, and even prepared meals.
-From artisanal cheeses to fresh flowers, you’re sure to find a little something for everyone at this popular market.
+Kezar Farmers Market is not huge, but still one of the most-visited markets in the city, with plenty of great products and even better food.
+You’ll find flowers, again, specialty goods, cheeses, charcuterie and even prepared meals.

 Lime Tree Bay View Farmers Market

 The Bay View neighborhood is one of the most diverse in town, reflecting the city’s many cultures.
 The Lime Tree Bay View Farmers Market has all kinds of vendors, from hipster foodies to local farmers and artisans.
-Next time you’re in the neighborhood, stop by for a taste and some fresh produce.
-You’ll also find things like prepared foods, arts and crafts, and more.
+Next time you’re in the neighborhood, stop by for a taste and some fresh juices.
+You’ll also find things like prepared foods, arts, crafts, and more.

 Lombard Farmers Market

 Lombard Farmers Market features local food and produce from all over the Bay Area, from farms up and down the coast.
-You’ll find food from farmers and ranchers all over the city and a lot of homemade goods.
-Plus, you’re sure to find a little something for everyone at this colorful market.
+This place hosts a lot of homemade goods.
+Plus, at this colorful market you’re sure to find a little something for everyone.

 Masonic Avenue Farmers Market

-Masonic Avenue Farmers Market has been a neighborhood fixture for more than 100 years, offering area residents and visitors the chance to stock up on fresh produce, meats, and local food.
+Masonic Avenue Farmers Market has been a neighborhood meet up spot for more than 100 years, offering residents and visitors the chance to stock up on fresh produce, meats and local food.
 There’s even a local herb shop that sells fresh herbs and organic products which many love buying for their darlings.

 Ocean Avenue Farmers Market

 The Ocean Avenue Farmers Market is a treasure for the Outer Sunset neighborhood.
-The market is not that old, it has been around since 2005, featuring sustainable and organic products from local farmers and artisans.
-You’ll find produce and food from all over the city and the country and some fun local vendors selling crafts and other edibles.
-There’s a lively atmosphere with live music, dancing, and more.
+The market is not that old, it has been around since 2005 and offers sustainable and organic products from local farmers and artisans.
+You’ll find something from all over the city and the country and some fun local vendors selling crafts and other specialties.
+There’s often a lively atmosphere with live music and dancing too.

 Ortega Farmers Market

 The Ortega Farmers Market is the only market in the Lower Haight neighborhood.
-The market, which runs on Saturdays, is a favorite among the local community, with plenty of fresh local produce and food.
-It’s a great place to stock up on ingredients for a tasty meal or cool treat.
+The market, only runs on Saturdays and it’s a favorite among the local community, with plenty of fresh local produce and food.
+It’s a great place to stock up on ingredients for a tasty meal or cool treat: do you like cooking?